Where does WPForms data go

 To prevent this, we use a friendly postman, WP Mail SMTP, which ensures your form notification emails are delivered every time!

-We recommend using WP Mail SMTP with a service like SendLayer to deliver your WPForm entries to the right place.
+We recommend using WP Mail SMTP with a service like SendLayer to deliver your WPForm entries reliably.

 The free version of WP Mail SMTP works great with WPForms Lite.

-If you’re not sure how to set it up, you can purchase WP Mail SMTP Pro with an additional White Glove Setup service.
+If you’re not sure how to set up SMTP in WordPress, you can purchase WP Mail SMTP Pro with an additional White Glove Setup service.
 This means an expert from the WP Mail SMTP team will set everything up for you.

 With WP Mail SMTP and the right settings, you’ll ensure those important notifications land in your inbox, not your spam folder.